 It’s particularly noticeable and desirable in competitive FPS titles, but all games will feel smoother granted that your PC can push enough frames (unless the game itself is locked to 30/60FPS).

-Additionally, the Gigabyte G27F-2 features an IPS panel with a wide 95% DCI-P3 color gamut and an sRGB emulation mode.
-So, the colors are precise, consistent and vibrant!
+Additionally, the KTC H27E22F features an IPS panel with a wide 90% DCI-P3 color gamut for more vibrant colors.

 The contrast ratio amounts to 1,000:1 – naturally, VA models offer higher contrast, but they don’t have as vibrant colors.